BuildingsDistinctive buildings in Barrow-upon-Humber

 Over the road, Sargeant’s shop is late Georgian with end chimney stacks and tumbled brick gables and classical pilasters.
 Unusually, given that most village shops were returned to domestic use in the latter twentieth century, this shop was created in the 1980s.

-Clarks Folly, recently a hairdresser’s, has lost its stacks but one can see the sash boxes and the narrower balancing central window.
+Clarks Foley, recently a hairdresser’s, has lost its stacks but one can see the sash boxes and the narrower balancing central window.
 The building has fluted classical columns and at the back once had a Georgian bow window with a scratched date of 1830s which was moved from the front.

 Over on the West side, Barvae, once a butcher’s shop, is an interesting building with unusual roof crest tiles and pinnacles.
 At one point there were over 20 brickyards along the Humber Bank between Goxhill and Barton – supplying both locally and further afield.
 Barvae has stone window arches with shield motifs; the round arch has used moulded or rubbed bricks to give them a shape to create the arch.